 The original tweet that started this fire storm did have a typo in it.
 The word ‘was’ should have been ‘is.’
 Hudson’s full sentence, as stated above was “if this is a preseason game for us, before we lead into our first game of the season, we’re very very happy.”
 Hudson’s said on several occasions throughout the two legs that “this is preseason for us,” or something to that effect.

 First off, there’s nothing controversial or shocking about his full sentence in the context of the situation.
 The Rapids got a 0-0 draw on the road against the best team in MLS with a lineup that was missing Stefan Aigner, Shkelzen Gashi, and Tim Howard.

-If this was a regular season game, everyone would be talking about how the Rapids got a great result.
-Factor in all the roster moves and being in preseason, and this was a great result (Hudson even jokingly referred to the result as “getting a point” in his interview) with lots to work on going forward.
+If this was a regular season game, everyone would be talking about how the Rapids got a good result.
+Factor in all the roster moves and being in preseason, and this was a great result with lots to work on going forward.
+Hudson even jokingly referred to the result as “getting a point” in his interview.

 Now there’s the question of what he means by “this is preseason.”
 Some have taken this to mean that he didn’t see the value in CCL or at least didn’t prioritize it.
 This goes back to the above about these two games being an exercise to prepare for the season opener at New England Revolution on March 10th.
 Others have taken it to mean that he was simply referring the fact that the team is in their preseason schedule in the context of the MLS regular season.

 There’s some ambiguity here, but instead of everyone inferring and then arguing about what Hudson meant, he should be given the opportunity to clarify.
 I will gladly ask him the next time I interview him and provide an update via Twitter.
 Until then, let’s not jump to conclusions.